Rank | Picture | Name | Rating | Shop |

 While more expensive than our other options, this greenhouse is definitely worth the money.

-100% UV protection and four-millimeter thick twin wall polycarbonate makes this greenhouse great, but what makes it even better is the heavy duty resin frame that is barn shaped for that classic greenhouse feel.
+100% UV protection and four-millimeter thick twin-wall polycarbonate make this greenhouse great, but what makes it even better is the heavy-duty resin frame that is barn shaped for that classic greenhouse feel.
 And the quick assembly isn’t bad either.

 - Dimensions: (L x W x H): 153.1 x 105.1 x 93.5 inches